slowernews/hamster-system/README.md

 ===
 ####Introduction:

+- in Hamster-GTD workflow management *everything is a note*:

+  - actionable notes are called [Tasks](#actionable-notes-tasks).

+  - non-actionable notes are called [References](#non-actionable-notes-references).

 - for workflow management, Hamster-GTD uses a simplified version of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf)<sup> 1</sup> for  [Evernote](https://www.evernote.com/referral/Registration.action?sig=3ce24e3db69e37fbf772dab92921127b&uid=52016286)<sup> 5</sup> and a paper notebook.
 Main differences (check also [how does it look](#how-does-it-look)):

   - different Evernote notebook's structure:

-           0.Inbox (temporary storage before deciding what to do with an item) 1.Tasks (to store all actionable items)
+           0.Inbox (temporary storage before deciding what to do with an item) 1.Tasks (to store all actionable notes)
-           2.Notes (to store all non-actionable items)
+           2.Notes (to store all non-actionable notes)

   - simplified *.When* tags for *actions*: